mhasancy/omnifood-landing-page/content.md

 ## Section needed

-- Navigation
+- Logo + Navigation
 - Hero
 - Featured in
-- Features
 - How it works
 - Meals (and list of diets)
-- Testimonials + gallery
+- Testimonials + Gallery
-- Pricing
+- Pricing + Features
-- Call to Action
+- Call to action
 - Footer